 Accountants are often times so inundated with attending to client’s financial needs that they don’t recognize the inherent financial risk in their own business operations.
-From handling client’s personal information to maintaining four walls to protect that information, accountant’s need business insurance.
+From handling client’s personal information to maintaining four walls to protect that information, accountant’s need business insurance such as accountant insurance.
 Learn how to reduce common risks associated with accounting firms such as yours, below:

 Business Owners Policy (BOP)